-- 6 away as the temperature rises. - The Young's Modulus is 3 10 GPa, which is largely insufficient to reinforce concrete material with a modulus of 30 GPa. - Macro polymer fibres creep (see further more elaborated) (Fig 1)
+- 1 Polymer fibres melt at 165°C; in a fire any "reinforcing" effect of the macro fibres fades away as the temperature rises. - 2 The Young's Modulus is 3 10 GPa, which is largely insufficient to reinforce concrete material with a modulus of 30 GPa. - Macro polymer fibres creep (further elaborated below) (Fig 1)